-Your son/daughter is a candidate for one of the interscholastic athletic teams sponsored by the Huntington have your approval.
+Your son/daughter is a candidate for one of the interscholastic athletic teams sponsored by the Huntington Union Free School District.
+Participation in all interscholastic activities is voluntary and, therefore, we would like to have your approval.

 In addition to your permission, and prior to participation, it is necessary for your son/daughter to have a physical examination.
-The District schedules physicals at no charge, once in June, for the following school year with the school doctor.
-If you choose, your own physician can complete this requirement by completing a done within the year can be used for the following school year.
+The District schedules physicals with the school doctor at no charge prior to the fall season.
+If you choose, your own physician can complete this requirement by completing a Health Examination Form.
+This form is available through my office and the school nurse's office.
+Only physicals done within the year can be used for the following school year.
 The school nurse must approve all physicals prior to a student trying out for a sport.
 Students trying out for a second or third sport during the same school year must be requalified by the school nurse prior to trying out.